It’s interesting to see how a search engine might calculate the relevance of search results and find related queries.

 Otherwise, the relevance of the search results is calculated by comparing the proportion of results containing the term with the relative term frequency for a term.
-This process is repeated for all terms in the set of related terms to produce a total variety and relevance for the results.
+This process is repeated for all terms in the set of related terms to produce a total variety and relevance.

-A set of results is returned by the search engine which ranks those results according to search algorithms.
+The search engine results are returned, which ranks those results according to search algorithms.
 The actual algorithms used to rank those results usually include elements that measure both the relevance and the importance of pages matching the query searched for.

-This patent filing describes a testing interface that search algorithm and search engine developers can use to test the variety and relevance of search results.
+This patent filing describes a testing interface that search algorithm and search engine developers can use to test for related queries.